ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-enhanced-course/README.md

   -

 - Amazon Auroa
-  - Shared storage cluser of instances
+  - Shared storage cluster of instances
   - Primary and Read Replicas
 - Auroa Serverless
   - No need to manage DB